Tax Guide for Self-Employed Photographers: Expenses & AIA

 - Save software subscription receipts — Adobe, Capture One, and cloud storage auto-renew.
 Download annual invoices from your account dashboard

 - Log mileage to every shoot — note the venue address, date, and miles driven.
-Wedding and event photographers often drive significant distances — this deduction adds up fast
+Wedding and event photographers often drive significant distances, so mileage claims add up fast

 - Keep second shooter invoices — if you hire an assistant or second photographer, their invoice is a deductible expense.
 Record the event, date, and amount paid